-In this section,we have put all the best of 1stWebDesigner’s content in the one place.
+In this section,we have put all the best of 1stWebDesigner’s free web design course contents in the one place.
 Here, as the title says, you will be able to catch up if you are starting out as a web designer and polish your skills as an amateur.
 Keep coming to this page often, pick your interesting section, and go through each article one by one until you come out as a web design professional, ready to take control over your life and work.

 How Do You Become A Successful Freelance Web Designer?

 I admit that this is a massive section because we have covered a lot during our seven years of existence.
 However, we truly believe that this is the best of the best training content to make a massive growth in 2015.
 We have videos, written content, and podcasts just waiting for you to get started and take in the wealth of knowledge.